Best Works Portfolio

 Tip: Great cover letters project into the future and demonstrate that the writer is already envisioning translating his or her experience into different tasks at the new job.

 Body paragraphs (this is the bulk of the cover letter).
-Discuss each writing sample by addressing the following:
+Introduce your reader to each writing sample so they understand it and why you chose it.

-- What is the purpose of this piece?
+- What are the purpose and audience of this piece?

 A resume aims to persuade your reader that your qualifications, skills, experiences and achievements are both impressive and directly related to the job you want.
 Your resume for the professional writing minor internship should highlight writing skills and writing-related achievements.
 For ideas, see this document on Identifying Your Accomplishments from Arts and Sciences Career Services.